mgba-emu/gbatek/index.md

   US,...?
 Free  Zelda 4 Swords                   (no longer in DSi shop)
 ```

-Once when installed, the exploits will boot a file called "boot.nds" from SD
+Once when the game+exploit are installed, the exploits will boot a file called
-card (eg. rename dslink to that name for wifi boot).
+"boot.nds" from SD card (eg. rename dslink to that name for wifi boot).

-Legally buying DSiware can be quite expensive (ie. buying a $15 wii/dsi point
-card works, but you cannot resell or reuse the remaining dsi points on other
-consoles).
+The DSi shop closed in 2017, so one can no longer legally buy DSiware.
+One
+could install pirate copies with tweaked .tik files for exploitable games, but
+it would be pointless (doing so would require a hardmod, and if you have a
+hardmod, then you could as well install unlaunch directly).

 Note: Originally, dsiwarehax were installed via SD card without soldering, but
 that works only when having downloaded the exploitable games prior to release